-Had been reading with keen intensity up until the mention of causality and the metaphor of the video.
+Had been reading with keen intensity…. to the point about causality and the metaphor of the video.

 Right then, something abruptly shifted.

-The imagined distance between “outside” and “inside” collided violently and vanished forever as the last bastion of the self collapsed.
+The imagined distance between “outside” and “inside” collided violently and vanished forever as the spatial bastion of the self collapsed.